In this article, we’re comparing the Rickenbacker’s 4001 vs 4003 bass guitars. Our objective is to help you decide which guitar is better.

 Answer: The company uses both African RoseWood and Bubinga for their fretboards.
 Both are classified as Hong Kong Rose Wood in some areas, a more accurate description since the wood is grown in Asia and not Africa as the name implies.
 In case you’re new to this type of material, here’s a guide on how to properly clean your Rosewood fretboard.

-After critically reviewing both guitars, we have to admit that both of them are evenly matched.
-But if we had to pick one, we’d say the Rickenbacker 4003 guitar seems to be the better option.
+After critically reviewing both guitars, I have to admit that both of them are evenly matched.
+But if we had to pick one, I'd say the Rickenbacker 4003 guitar seems to be the better option.

-Overall, our opinion of the 4003 is an improved version of the 4001 model.
+Overall, my opinion of the 4003 is an improved version of the 4001 model.
 It came with an improved truss rod system and a thicker neck for a more sustainable feel.

 However, its drawbacks include its horseshoe pickup, which could get in the way of your playing hand.
 And it’s thick neck has given a few guitarists trouble, for those that have short fingers.